 AKC Australian Cattle Dog breeder since 2018

-Elite Australian Cattle Dogs Bred for Drive, Loyalty, and Companionship
+Australian Cattle Dogs Bred for Drive, Loyalty, and Companionship

 Raised in Oklahoma for families, competitors, and ranchers with a focus on temperament, health, and real-life compatibility.